ehz0ah/Alex-SAR/README.md

-# Search and Rescue Autonomous Vehicle Project
+# Search and Rescue Autonomous Vehicle

 ## Overview
 This project is about an autonomous vehicle designed for search and rescue operations.
 The vehicle is powered by a **Raspberry Pi 4** and an **Arduino Mega**.
 It uses a variety of tools and technologies to navigate and perform its tasks.